alttch/bma-benchmark/README.md

 ![Simple benchmark result](https://raw.githubusercontent.com/alttch/bma-benchmark/main/simple.png)

-Pretty cool, isn't it?
-Let us create a more complex staged benchmark and compare e.g. Mutex vs RwLock.
+Let us create a more complicated staged benchmark and compare e.g. Mutex vs RwLock.
 Staged benchmarks display a comparison table.
 If the reference stage is specified, the table also contains speed difference for all others.

 ```rust,ignore
 #[macro_use]